tombonner/jurlp/README.md

 JQuery URL parser.
 ==================

-JQuery URL parser plugin for parsing, manipulating, filtering and monitoring URLs in href and src attributes within arbitrary elements (including document.location.href), as well as creating anchor elements from URLs found in HTML/text.
+JQuery URL parser plugin for parsing, manipulating, filtering and monitoring URLs in "href" and "src" attributes within arbitrary elements (including document.location.href), as well as creating anchor elements from URLs found in HTML/text.

 **Version**